 If you’re not having a baby shower, then anytime in the 20 weeks to 30 weeks range is a good time to purchase diapers.
 But keep in mind, you don’t want to go rogue purchasing diapers.
 You should get:

 - one case of newborn diapers

 You never know which brand would your baby be comfortable with, so stocking them up could result in waste.

 In addition to that, you need a lot of space to store diapers.
 Newborns grow really fast, you might need just one case of newborn diapers before your baby evolves to size 1.

 Baby Furniture: The best time to do the nursery decor is when you find out the gender of your baby.
 If you’re not doing the analogy, then buying baby furniture any time around 13 weeks is a good deal.

 This will give you a great amount of time to prepare, design, and complete the setup before your baby arrives.
-Having the baby nursery ready before the baby arrives is a really important task.
+Having the baby’s nursery ready before the baby arrives is a really important task.

 Baby Clothes: Personally, I’m not an advocate for purchasing a lot of baby clothes.
-There’s a huge chance you’ll get a lot of baby clothes in gifts.
+There’s a huge chance you’ll get a lot of baby clothes as gifts.
 Other than that, clothes are great baby items that you can buy second-hand.

 Although I understand the urge to buy baby clothes yourself, I suggest you buy one outfit in each size through 12 months.
 This way your baby would have something too cute to wear, that you picked.